-I thrive on creating authentic imagery for editorial and commercial clients in unique and difficult locations.
-Photography from assignments in the sub-zero ravines of New Hampshire's Mount Washington to the bug infested mangrove islands of the Florida Everglades fly fishing for tarpon have appeared in print nationally.
+I create authentic photography for editorial and commercial clients in unique and difficult locations.
+Photographs from assignments in the sub-zero ravines of New Hampshire's Mount Washington to the bug infested mangrove islands of the Florida Everglades fly fishing for tarpon have appeared in print nationally.
 My work has been the cornerstone of large national ad campaigns for Mission Athlete and Voltaic Systems and Sterling Rope.
-I feel that my photojournalist background works well with commercial projects committed to real storytelling.
+I feel that my photojournalist background works well with commercial clients committed to real storytelling.
 My freelance career includes working with The New York Times, Boy’s Life Magazine, Fly Fisherman and many others that place a premium on capturing real people, places and the stories they tell.

 “Being close to the mountains, forests and oceans of New Hampshire has given me a constant source of inspiration and ever changing backdrop for my photography”.